airwick989/Sample-Software-Architecture-Design-Report/README.md

-# Sample-Software-Architecture-Design-Report
+# Software-Architecture-Design-Report

-A high level software architecture for a set of given use cases leveraging the ADD design process and key software architecture design principles, complete with full engineering documentation, domain models, architecture diagrams, and UML schematics.
+- Designed a high level software architecture for a set of given use cases and requirements.
+- Leveraged the ADD design process and key software architecture design principles.
+- Has full engineering documentation, domain models, architecture diagrams, & UML schematics.